dcblack/systemc-complete/README.md

 About this directory
 --------------------

-This is the source code for the systemc-complete scripts and docker files.
+This is the source code for the Systemc-Complete scripts and docker files.

+WARNING: This is a project under development and not quite ready for full deployment.

 Tested platforms
 ----------------

 This has been tested on the following platforms:

-+ Mac OS X 10.15.5 (Catalina)
++ Mac OS X 10.15.6 (Catalina)

 Please send feedback so we can know your success and add to this list, we will credit you.